 I hope that you enjoy these measurement activities for preschoolers.
 If you have any additional ideas for using the measurement strips and/or the growing dinosaurs, I would love to hear them in the comments below.

-Below are some STEAM activities from my store.
+Below are some measurement activities from my store.
 Click on the images to check them out.

 Below are some items from Amazon that can be used for the activities mentioned in this article.
 The links below are affiliate links.
 If you happen to purchase something from link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website